How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 AI applications in stroke recovery are rapidly evolving from promising research to practical clinical solutions:

-- Robotic exoskeletons with machine learning algorithms adapt resistance and assistance levels based on individual performance patterns.
+- Robotic exoskeletons with machine learning algorithms can adapt resistance and assistance levels based on individual performance patterns.

 - Smart sensors track functional use of affected limbs, physiological signals (e.g., heart rate, muscle activity), and usage patterns in real-world settings, providing insights beyond the clinic.